 The Social Center, which started hosting its first 120 children in September 2018, begins to fill up even more.
-Since then, during 2019, the Center hosted more and more beneficiaries, as the months passed.
+Since then, during 2019, the Center hosted more and more beneficiaries, as the months passes.
 Most of them are unfortunate people who come from the province itself.
 Among these new beneficiaries, there are 31 people with mental or physical disabilities that we are pleased to welcome.

-Above the disability, the kids of the center have the chance to go to school and to live in ideal conditions, which was not the case before.
+Regardless of the disability, the kids of the center have the chance to go to school and to live in ideal conditions, which was not the case before.
 Most of them come from ethnical minorities and have a poor background.
 They lived in extremely precarious conditions without running water and electricity.
 They could not speak Vietnamese, as they were talking in their own dialect.

 Disabled people living in this Center have been able to find a pleasant and peaceful place is designed to adapt to their daily activities; a living place very peaceful and pleasant.
 This Center is a place of fulfillment where the intergenerational links between the youngest and the oldest are created over time, just like in Maison Chance’s centers in HCMC.
 In the future, we will also host elderly people with disabilities.
 The Center has a capacity of 250 people.